czukowski/kostache-form-helper/README.md

 Notes:

-* You should add fields in a view constructor as you may want your fields to add some assets to your HTML head section and that must be done before `Kostache::render()` is called.
+* You should add fields in a view constructor as you may want your fields to add some assets to your HTML head section and that must be done before `Kostache::render()` is called, and constructor is the only such place in a Kostache class, that's also convenient enough.
 * You add fields as array of `'field-name' => 'field-type'`.
-You can check supported field types in `classes/form/field` folder and their templates are in `templates/form/helper` folder.
+You can check supported field types in `classes/form/field` folder and their templates are in `templates/form/field` folder.
 You can add your own field types by adding new files to these folders, just take a look how existing fields work!
 * The 2nd parameter (with a value of 'login') is a fieldset name.
 You can have multiple fieldsets and retrieve validation errors for any single fieldset, see `warnings()` method below.